madhuri2k/madhuri2k.github.io/_posts/2017-12-07-My-first-post.markdown

 > You can try these steps right now and get a copy of this website running on your computer!
 Go ahead, try it!

 I have found this really productive and easy to setup & maintain.
-When I am happy with the updates I commit and push the chages to remote.
+When I am happy with the updates I commit and push the chages to be published online.
 The site gets regenerated roughly within 1 minute.
-Of course instead of jekyll & markdown, you can also use a static site built entirely on HTML5 and CSS.
+Of course, instead of jekyll & markdown, you can also use a static site built entirely on HTML5 and CSS.

-## Jekyll Themes
+## Jekyll Themes - Pages Themes vs Standard

 While using Jekyll, you have an option of using the built-in [theme-chooser] or using a gem-based theme like minima and plugins to generate the site.